-The hydrologic conditions within the Everglades are heavily managed with the goal of restoring conditions for wildlife and biodiversity.
-Improved conditions for the FAS in the Everglades will be necessary to make their populations rebound and support nesting populations of the Federally endangered Everglades Snail Kite.
-The current paradigm for encouraging population growth of the FAS is to make hydrologic conditions more favorable for reproduction (i.e., maintaining water levels in a shallow range of depths that encourages egg laying; Darby et al. 2015), but our results indicate that with the current levels of predation and individual growth, improving hydrologic conditions for reproduction in the Everglades can only maintain the already small populations of the FAS.
+The hydrologic conditions within the Everglades are heavily managed with the goal of restoring conditions for wildlife, historic habitats, and biodiversity (National Academies of Sciences 2020).
+Improved conditions for the FAS populations in the Everglades will be necessary to support nesting of the Federally endangered Everglades Snail Kite.
+The current paradigm for encouraging population growth of the FAS is to make hydrologic conditions more favorable for reproduction (i.e., maintaining water levels in a shallow range of depths that encourages egg laying; Darby et al. 2015), but our results indicate that with the current levels of predation and individual growth, improving hydrologic conditions for reproduction in the Everglades can, at best, only maintain the already small populations of FAS.
 This conclusion was strengthened when we set water level and temperature conditions constant to optimize reproductive conditions and population growth did not shift from replacement to increasing (Appendix S1: Figure S3).
-For hydrologic variation to turn FAS population growth positive, either the predation rates would need to be decreased from current levels or growth would need to increase in the spring (dry season).
-We offer hypotheses about what conditions could be favorable for populations of FAS in the Everglades.
+For hydrologic variation to turn FAS population growth positive, either the average survival needs to improve or average growth would need to increase in the spring.

-First, seasonal variation in growth, reproduction and survival have important implications for FAS populations.
 The dry season parameters were worse than the wet season for recruitment which seems counterintuitive because most egg-laying occurs during the dry season (spring) before the water reaches its annual minimum depth (typically in May; Barrus et al. 2023).
 This result suggests that improving dry season conditions for survival and growth of juvenile FAS may have a larger benefit for FAS populations than improving wet season conditions.
-Alternatively, if females can store their resources, then hydrologic conditions that shift more of the egg laying to the wet season, would also shift the weighting of the parameter average towards stasis (Figure 3).
-Current management goals are to keep depths ideal for reproduction for as long as possible, but management strategies that could shift more reproduction to later in the wet season when growth and survival conditions are favorable could be fruitful.
-Although more research is needed to understand how populations respond in this manner, one observation suggests that shifts in reproduction to July-August can occur in shorter-hydroperiod locations outside the ridge-slough landscape (O’Hare 2010).
+Alternatively, if females can store their resources and hydrologic conditions can shift more of the egg laying to the wet season, then the average demographic parameters would move up and right towards stasis or growth (Figure 3).
+Although more research is needed to understand how water levels might mediate this response one observation suggests that shifts reproduction in July-August can occur in shorter-hydroperiod wetlands outside the ridge-slough landscape (O’Hare 2010).